 \subsection{Crossover of sample complexity}

-It is important to note that the NFPF in Eq.~\eqref{eq:nfpf_formula} exhibits different scaling forms about the system size at high- and low-temperature regions.
-When $N s_2(\beta) \gg 1$, we can discard the term $e^{-Ns_2(\beta)}$ and Eq.~\eqref{eq:nfpf_formula} becomes
+It is important to note that the NFPF in Eq.~\eqref{eq:nfpf_formula} exhibits different scaling forms in relation to the system size in the high- and low-temperature regions.
+When $N s_2(\beta) \gg 1$, we can discard the term $e^{-Ns_2(\beta)}$, and Eq.~\eqref{eq:nfpf_formula} becomes

 in the large-$N$ limit.
 The NFPF scales linearly with the system size $N$ at high temperature.
 On the other hand, when $N s_2(\beta) \ll 1$, the exponential functions can be expanded as

 Therefore, Eq.~\eqref{eq:nfpf_formula} becomes